 - Buy graded cards from reputable sellers with clear photos

-- For plushes, ask for photos of all tags and any wear/fading
+- For plush, ask for photos of all tags and any wear/fading

 The world of rare Pikachu merchandise is as vast and exciting as the Pokémon franchise itself.
 Whether you're hunting vintage Japanese items or chasing the next limited Funko release, the thrill of the find is half the fun.